Word monitor app

 How Authorlytica fits

-Authorlytica is a focused word tracker built around exactly that checklist.
+Authorlytica is a word tracker built around exactly that checklist.
 You log a session in about ten seconds.
 The streak, daily chart, and pace projection update on their own.
 The free plan covers three active projects, full daily tracking, streaks, charts, mood tracking, and a year of history.

 Try Authorlytica Free →